aghstrategies/civipcp-widget/README.md

 + intro_text: called "welcome" in the ui
 + page_text: called "message" in the ui
 + contact: will show the contacts display name
++ campaign_id: id of campaign to include contributions to to in the total amount raised overall